 FroHG is actively pursuing official recognition and legal protection of the Haenertsburg Townlands and other important portions of the Woodbush Granite Grasslands.

-Shelley Milstein has been contracted by FroGH to pursue the process of legalising the conservation status of the Grasslands (Woodbush Granite Grassland), particularly proclamation of the Haenertsburg Townlands as a Nature Reserve.
-Shelley has had a number of meetings with officials from LEDET (Limpopo Department of Economic Development, Environment and Tourism) and progress is being made.
+A sub-committee of FroGH members is pursuing the process of legalising the conservation status of the Grasslands (Woodbush Granite Grassland), particularly proclamation of the Haenertsburg Townlands as a Nature Reserve.
+They have had a number of meetings with officials from LEDET (Limpopo Department of Economic Development, Environment and Tourism) and progress is being made.

 The Woodbush Granite Grassland has finally been gazetted as a protected grassland (Government Gazette, 9 December 2011).